ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 ### Usage
 {: #shared_pricing-term-usage}

-Metering is for the full potential size of the resource for the time period the resource is used.
+Metering is for the full potential size of the resource for the time period that the resource is used.

 For example, a single-zone on-demand virtual data center is created with a resource limit of 100 vCPU and 800 GB RAM.
-The data center has no VMs running on it, so there's no charge for the vCPU and RAM.
+The data center has no VMs running on it, so you do not receive a charge for the vCPU and RAM.
 If an 8 vCPU with 8 GB virtual machine (VM) is started, metering is calculated for the size of that VM.
 If the VM uses fewer resources than the ones assigned to it, metering is applicable to the full size of the VM.

 ### Allocation
 {: #shared_pricing-term-alloc}

 Metering is applicable to the full potential size of the resource for the life of the resource.

-For example, a single-zone reserved virtual data center is created with a resource allocation of 100 vCPU and 800 GB RAM and no VMs are created or running on it.
+For example, a single zone reserved virtual data center is created with a resource allocation of 100 vCPU and 800 GB RAM and no VMs are created or running on it.
 Metering is applicable to 100 vCPU and 800 GB RAM.

 ### Monthly peak metric usage
 {: #shared_pricing-term-mon-peak}

 The maximum value of the metric used over a full month.

-For example, a single-zone reserved virtual data center is created with 100 vCPU and 800 GB RAM.
+For example, a single zone reserved virtual data center is created with 100 vCPU and 800 GB RAM.
 Later in the month, the data center is reduced to 50 vCPU and 400 GB RAM.
 The monthly peak usage is 100 vCPU and 800 GB RAM.

 ### Hourly peak metric usage
 {: #shared_pricing-term-hour-peak}